Committed to cleaner vehicles

-In Jan.
-2022, Ecology announced the start of rulemaking to adopt new vehicle emission standards.
-Adopted in Dec.
-2022, this rule increases zero emission vehicle sales of passenger cars, light-duty trucks, and medium-duty vehicles to 100% starting in 2035.
+In Dec.
+2022, we adopted California's vehicle emissions standards.
+The Clean Vehicles Program rule increases zero emission vehicle sales of passenger cars, light-duty trucks, and medium-duty vehicles to 100% starting in 2035.
 It also requires cleaner burning engines in medium- and heavy-duty trucks.

 For a new vehicle to meet Washington's standards, it must be California, or 50-state certified.
 Check the emission label found under the hood.